2024 Kurram attack

 On 21 November 2024, gunmen attacked a large convoy of vehicles transporting Shia Muslims in the Kurram District of Pakistan's Khyber Pakhtunkhwa province, killing at least 54 people and injuring 86 others.
 The attack was one of northwestern Pakistan's deadliest incidents of sectarian violence in recent years.
 The attack was described as a "terrorist attack" by Pakistani authorities.

 Background

 The attack, one of northwestern Pakistan's deadliest incidents of sectarian violence in recent years, marked a significant escalation in sectarian tensions that had already claimed numerous lives in preceding months.

-Sunni and Shia Muslims are in conflict in the region over a dispute over land.
+Sunni and Shia Muslims are in conflict in the region over a dispute of religion beliefs.
 Half of the population of the Kurram region are Shia Muslims, while the majority of Pakistan are Sunni Muslims.

 Attack

 Four gunmen emerged from a vehicle and opened fire on a convoy of over 200 vehicles containing Shia Muslims traveling from Parachinar to Peshawar along a remote highway.
 The gunmen initially targeted police escort vehicles, who were assigned to protect the convoy due to prior instances of sectarian violence on roadways, before firing on the passengers.
 Additional attackers reportedly fired from nearby farm fields.

 The assault lasted approximately 40 minutes, claiming the lives of over 38 men, five children and eight women, while leaving dozens of victims in critical condition at local hospitals.
 No group initially claimed responsibility for the attack.